chinapedia/wikipedia.abstract.en/Page/Cocaine.md

 United States

-US_timeline._Drugs_involved_in_overdose_deaths.jpgs killed more than 70,200 Americans in 2017, with cocaine overdoses making up 13,942 of those deaths.[175]]] The US federal government instituted a national labeling requirement for cocaine and cocaine-containing products through the Pure Food and Drug Act of 1906.[176]
+s killed more than 70,200 Americans in 2017, with cocaine overdoses making up 13,942 of those deaths.[175]]] The US federal government instituted a national labeling requirement for cocaine and cocaine-containing products through the Pure Food and Drug Act of 1906.[176]
 The next important federal regulation was the Harrison Narcotics Tax Act of 1914.
 While this act is often seen as the start of prohibition, the act itself was not actually a prohibition on cocaine, but instead set up a regulatory and licensing regime.[177]
 The Harrison Act did not recognize addiction as a treatable condition and therefore the therapeutic use of cocaine, heroin or morphine to such individuals was outlawed leading a 1915 editorial in the journal _American Medicine_ to remark that the addict "is denied the medical care he urgently needs, open, above-board sources from which he formerly obtained his drug supply are closed to him, and he is driven to the underworld where he can get his drug, but of course, surreptitiously and in violation of the law."[178]
 The Harrison Act left manufacturers of cocaine untouched so long as they met certain purity and labeling standards.[179]
 Despite that cocaine was typically illegal to sell and legal outlets were rarer, the quantities of legal cocaine produced declined very little.[180]
 Legal cocaine quantities did not decrease until the Jones–Miller Act of 1922 put serious restrictions on cocaine manufactures.[181]

 Interdiction

-PHL_Cocaine596H_061719_(48099711998).jpg police inspect a seized shipment of cocaine]] In 2004, according to the United Nations, 589 tonnes of cocaine were seized globally by law enforcement authorities.
+police inspect a seized shipment of cocaine]] In 2004, according to the United Nations, 589 tonnes of cocaine were seized globally by law enforcement authorities.
 Colombia seized 188 t, the United States 166 t, Europe 79 t, Peru 14 t, Bolivia 9 t, and the rest of the world 133 t.[182]

 Economics